linuxdeepin/deepin-manual/manual-assets/community/deepin-app-store/en_US/index.md

 ### Download/Install Applications
 App Store offers one-click downloading and installation of applications.
 During the downloading and installing process, you can pause and delete, as well as view the current progress.

 App Store supports application synchronization.
-After signing in, you can synchronize the applications installed on other devices with the same account, and install the Cloud apps at one click.
+After signing in, you can synchronize the applications installed on other devices with the same ID, and install the Cloud apps at one click.

 > ![notes](icon/notes.svg)Notes: If you haven't signed in, installed applications will be displayed in local applications only.